A FORMER Ripon Grammar School student is helping stars of the stage and screen nurture and care for their voices.

-She looks back on her time at RGS with fondness: “I have great memories from RGS days and still gravitate back for the Old Rips hockey game, despite ageing joints and slowing speed – I think I was the oldest player on the pitch this year!
+She looks back on her time at RGS with fondness: “I have great memories from RGS days and still gravitate back for the Old Rips hockey game, despite ageing joints and slowing speed – I think I was the oldest player on the pitch last year!

 “The close friendships I made at school are still going strong more than 30 years later, as is the wooden spatula I made in craft, design and technology classes in 1987.”